brentnequin/brentnequin.github.io/index.md

 Sometimes I spend my time working on [projects](http://brentnequin.com/projects/) to sharpen my programming skills.

+I am currently based in Chicago, IL working for [The Numina Group](https://numinagroup.com).

 The easiest way to contact me is by email at <brentnequin@gmail.com>.